tomas99batista/Ubiwhere_Challenge/README.md

 There is a swagger available.
 There is also a **redoc**: `<ip_addr>:8000/redoc/`.

-In order to test the endpoints (as a normal_user or as a super_user), you first must obtain the Auth Token by logging in (using the endpoint on Swagger) and then go to "Authorize", insert the the token, saving as: `Bearer <Token>`, as seen on image:
+In order to test the endpoints (as a normal_user or as a super_user), you first must obtain the Auth Token by logging in (using the endpoint on Swagger) and then go to "Authorize", insert the token, saving as: `Bearer <Token>`, as seen on the following image:

 ![Saving Auth Token](https://i.imgur.com/bK2SlLh.png)